RootOfCode/Neon-Typeracer/README.md

 ## Roadmap ideas

-- Persistent high scores saved across sessions
 - More maps and visual themes
-- Additional word sets or challenge modes
+- Additional word sets and challenge modes
-- Audio/music polish with more feedback layers
+- Audio music polish with more layered feedback
-- Leaderboards or ghost races
+- Online leaderboards or shared ghost races
 - Accessibility options for typing assistance and visual clarity

 ## License